Fontaineconsult/neighborhood/README.md

 However, a lot of time was spent figuring out a model that allowed me to easily and reliably bypass Google Maps query limit.
 Of course, this would not be an issue for paying customers, but it was a challenging and rewarding programming exercise nonetheless.

-The program is split into four main components, map.js, viewmodel.js, wikiAPI.js, error_handler.js, and wikiPageBuilder.js.
-Each file handles an unique set of responsibilities.
+The program is split into 5 main components, map.js, viewmodel.js, wikiAPI.js, error_handler.js, and wikiPageBuilder.js.
+Each file handles
+an unique set of responsibilities.

 map.js is responsible for all the code related to controling the Google Maps Api.
 It handles displaying the map, building markers and their